Trademark Classes: The Ultimate Guide

 CLASS 37: BUILDING CONSTRUCTION AND REPAIR

-• This class generally covers services rendered by contractors or subcontractors in the construction or making of permanent buildings, as well as services rendered by persons or organizations engaged in the restoration of objects to their original condition or in their preservation without altering their physical or chemical properties.
-Examples of common services found in this class include: Building construction; repair; installation services; services relating to the construction of buildings, roads, bridges, dams or transmission lines and services of undertakings specializing in the field of construction such as those of painters, plumbers, heating installers or roofers; services auxiliary to construction services like inspections of construction plans; services of shipbuilding; services consisting of hiring of tools or building materials; repair services, i.e., services which undertake to put any object into good condition after wear, damage, deterioration or partial destruction (restoration of an existing building or another object that has become imperfect and is to be restored to its original condition); various repair services such as those in the fields of electricity, furniture, instruments, tools, etc.; services of maintenance for preserving an object in its original condition without changing any of its properties.
+This class generally covers services rendered by contractors or subcontractors in the construction or making of permanent buildings, as well as services rendered by persons or organizations engaged in the restoration of objects to their original condition or in their preservation without altering their physical or chemical properties.
+Examples of common services found in this class include: building construction; repair; installation services; services relating to the construction of buildings, roads, bridges, dams or transmission lines and services of undertakings specializing in the field of construction such as those of painters, plumbers, heating installers or roofers; services auxiliary to construction services like inspections of construction plans; services of shipbuilding; services consisting of hiring of tools or building materials; repair services, i.e., services which undertake to put any object into good condition after wear, damage, deterioration or partial destruction (restoration of an existing building or another object that has become imperfect and is to be restored to its original condition); various repair services such as those in the fields of electricity, furniture, instruments, tools, etc.; services of maintenance for preserving an object in its original condition without changing any of its properties.
+Storage of materials used in construction is an integral part of this class.

 CLASS 38: TELECOMMUNICATIONS

-• This class generally covers services allowing at least one person to communicate with another by a sensory means.
-Such services include those which: (1) allow one person to talk to another, (2) transmit messages from one person to another, and (3) place a person in oral or visual communication with another (radio and television).
-Examples of common services found in this class include: Telecommunications and services which consist essentially of the diffusion of radio or television programs.
+This class generally covers services allowing at least one person to communicate with another by a sensory means.
+Such services include those that: (1) allow one person to talk to another, (2) transmit messages from one person to another, and (3) place a person in oral or visual communication with another (radio and television).
+Examples of common services found in this class include telecommunications and services which consist essentially of the diffusion of radio or television programs.

 CLASS 39: TRANSPORTATION AND STORAGE